evertrol/kcs/docs/source/usage.rst

         tas_Amon_GISS-E2-R_rcp85_r1i1p1_225101-227512.nc \
         tas_Amon_GISS-E2-R_rcp85_r1i1p1_227601-230012.nc

+NB: ``kcs.read_files`` is a fictional module, so the above example will yield an error.

 Lines in an @-list can be commented-out using a ``#`` at the start of a line (but trailing comments at the end of a line are not allowed;
 these are interpreted as part of the file name).